 If you suffered a brain injury caused by someone else’s negligence, do not take for granted that the at-fault party’s insurance company—or even your own insurer— will offer you a fair settlement.
-The Law Offices of Ogle, Elrod & Baril PLLC understand the difficulties you may have in proving your case to an insurance company opposed to offering you a fair settlement.
+The OEB Law, PLLC understand the difficulties you may have in proving your case to an insurance company opposed to offering you a fair settlement.

 We Want to Know What Caused Your Brain Injury